As an Amazon Associate I earn from qualifying purchases.

 Here we go!

 You’ve got these lovely thyroid hormones called T3 and T4 that convert oxygen and calories into energy.
-They work to increase your basil metabolic rate, which is the amount of energy you burn when you’re sittin’ still and not doing a thing.
+They work to increase your basal metabolic rate, which is the amount of energy you burn when you’re sittin’ still and not doing a thing.
 They determine the growth of lots of tissues in your bod pod, including your bones and brain.

-So, TSH (aka Thyroid Stimulating Hormone) is produced by the pituitary gland, which stimulates production of your thyroid hormones T3 and T4.
+So, TSH (aka Thyroid Stimulating Hormone) is produced by the pituitary gland, which stimulates production of T3 and T4.
 Now, what produces these hormones is dependent on enough iodine intake from your food and/or supplements.
 Then these T’s try to regulate cell development and growth by converting your carbs, fat and proteins into energy.
 Vitamin D is SO important here; without vitamin D, these hormones can’t do their job.

 So, for all of you healthy thyroid folks, your T3 and T4 hormones are fabulous and working well but for those of you with thyroid problems, there’s a few things to learn and know so that you can take charge of your own health.